auperatech/VMSS2.0/docs/README.md

 For each supported device, custom node implementations can be created.
 With the exception of AEVA Smart Edgebox device side which is hosted [here](./smart_edge_box/basic_node_creation.md) you can follow the instructions [here](./basic_node_creation/) to create your own custom node.

-## Conclusion

-This documentation aims to provide a clear and concise guide to understanding and utilizing the VMSS2.0 framework effectively.
-For further information or specific inquiries, please refer to the detailed documentation within each directory or file mentioned above.